Fedict/dcattools/README-ENHANCERS.md

 clear-skos.qry
 ```

-These files are either located in the scraper package be.fedict.dcat.scrapers.<datasource>,
-or in the be.fedict.dcat.scrapers package (for generic queries / data).

-Data are loaded and scripts are executed in the order they are listed in the file.
+Data are loaded and scripts are executed in the order they appear in the file.
 Files ending with .ttl are considered to be data files, files ending with .qry are SPARQL query files.
+Lines starting with a `#` are comments, and are thus ignored.

+Files prefixed with `<datasource>/` are specific files located in the scraper package `be.fedict.dcat.scrapers.<datasource>`,
+generic queries / data are part of the `be.fedict.dcat.scrapers` package and are not prefixed.

 ## Note on mappings